hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Also if you want to have white space at the beginning and or end of the text contents of a cell, put the full cell text content within quotes.

-User can set a different field seperator or quote char from the commandline.
+NOTE: User can set a different field seperator or quote char from the commandline.

 ### Encryption support